 Configuration Templates#

-Each configuration template has a unique name and is stored by the Determined master.
-If a configuration employs a template, the effective configuration of the task will be the outcome of merging the two YAML files (the configuration file and the template).
-The semantics of this merge operation are described below.
-Determined stores this effective configuration to ensure future changes to a template do not affect the reproducibility of experiments that used a previous version of the configuration template.
+When a configuration uses a template, the final configuration of the task is the result of merging the two YAML files (the configuration of the task and the template).
+This merge ensures that future changes to a template do not affect the reproducibility of experiments that used an earlier version of the template.
+A single configuration file can use only one configuration template.
+Configuration templates cannot reference other templates.

 Leveraging Templates to Simplify Experiment Configurations#

-An experiment can adopt a configuration template by using the --template command-line option to denote the name of the desired template.
+An experiment can adopt a configuration template by using the --template

 The following example demonstrates splitting an experiment configuration into a reusable template and a simplified configuration.